davidfowl/AspNetCoreDiagnosticScenarios/Guidance.md

 Asynchronous programming has been around for several years on the .NET platform but has historically been very difficult to do well.
 Since the introduction of async/await in C# 5 asynchronous programming has become mainstream.
 Modern frameworks (like ASP.NET Core) are fully asynchronous and it's very hard to avoid the async keyword when writing web services.
 As a result, there's been lots of confusion on the best practices for async and how to use it properly.
-Lets start with some of the basic rules:
+This section will try to lay out some guidance with examples of bad and good patterns of how to write asynchronous code.

 ## Asynchrony is viral